Geum

-Geum /ˈdʒiːəm/, (Latinized Greek for "taste" referencing the roots of the plant) commonly called avens, is a genus of about 50 species of rhizomatous perennial herbaceous plants in the rose family and its subfamily Rosoideae which are widely distributed across Europe, Asia, North and South America, Africa, and New Zealand.
+Geum (L.) /ˈdʒiːəm/, commonly called avens, is a flowering plant genus of about 60 accepted species and hybrids, within the Rosaceae family in the order of Rosales, in the major group angiosperms.

+The species of the genus are widely distributed across Europe, Asia, North and South America, Africa, and New Zealand.
 They are closely related to Potentilla and Fragaria.
 From a basal rosette of leaves, they produce flowers on wiry stalks, in shades of white, red, yellow, and orange, in midsummer.
-Geum species are evergreen except where winter temperatures drop below 0 °F. The cultivar 'Mrs J. Bradshaw' (with orange flowers) has the Royal Horticultural Society's Award of Garden Merit.

-Geum species are used as food by the larvae of some Lepidoptera species including the grizzled skipper.
+Description

+Species within Geum genus are herbaceous perennials, often rhizomatous and sometimes stoloniferous.
+10–120 cm in height, though rarely above 60 cm, erect and simple stem, 1-5, either glabrous or hairy.